There are different ways you might meet our entry criteria for a bachelor's degree or undergraduate diploma at Lincoln.

 Verified Documentation/Certified True Copies

 Documentation to support your admission application must be either original or in the form of verified copies.
 A verified copy of a document is a photocopy signed by someone in authority, who has seen the original document and checked that the photocopy is a genuine unaltered copy of that original.
 The verifier must be an authorised person such as a Justice of the Peace, Solicitor, Registrar or Deputy Registrar of the Court.
-In smaller communities, members of the community in positions of trust who are accessible to students, such as school principals, are also acceptable.

 Please ensure that the person who verifies your document[s] prints their full name, address and uses their official stamp if they have one.
 Solicitors, registrars and Justices of the Peace usually have official stamps.
-A list of Justices of the Peace can be found in the yellow pages of the phone book.

 Lincoln University Student Administration staff will copy your original documents if you bring them in to the office to verify for admission purposes.